nektro/zig-tracer/README.md

 }
 ```

-`@src()` values are absolute paths so backends use this value to trim it to only log relative paths
+`@src()` values are sometimes absolute paths so backends may use this value to trim it to only log relative paths

 ```zig
 exe_options.addOption(usize, "src_file_trimlen", std.fs.path.dirname(std.fs.path.dirname(@src().file).?).?.len);